t-chuang/pic16project/README.md

 ![Tree](/images/tree.png)

-In general, we find that our model has overfitting for trees that contain higher max depth and is not accurate overall.
+In general, we find that our model has overfitting issues using the chosen predictor variables.
+Using sources of energy does not appear to be a good way of determining the economic status of a region.
 Results are shown in the visualization of our decision tree.
 Further potential extensions on our project is discussed under Scope and Limitations.

 ### Scope/limitations